chrmrtns/puzzlesync/README.md

 == Description ==

-PressML is a powerful multilingual content management plugin that provides advanced hreflang management with custom database storage.
+PuzzleSync is a powerful multilingual content management plugin that provides advanced hreflang management with custom database storage.
 It offers efficient translation management and seamless integration with your content workflow.

 = Key Features =